kreta/Kreta/etc/docker/README.md

 ## Known issues

 * Database requires root connection to create multiple databases
-* Logs, cache and sessions cannot be written due to permission issues, change `var` folder permissions to 777
+* Sometimes logs, cache and sessions cannot be written due to permission issues, change `var` folder permissions to 777
+* Node takes some time to up, if browser brings you 502 try again few minutes later

 ## FAQ